Sharonayodele/Walmart_sales_analysis/README.md

 ### Sales

-1. Number of sales made at each time of the day per weekday?
+1. What is the number of sales made at each time of the day per weekday?

 3. Which of the customer types brings the most revenue?